augchan42/augchan42.github.io/_posts/2025-05-14-Challenges-with-Passkey-Android.md

 Serialization is subtle.
 Converting complex library objects to JSON requires care.
 Ensure they are fully transformed into basic Python dicts/lists with string-encoded binary data _before_ your web framework's serializer (like FastAPI/Pydantic) sees them.

-### 3. Client-Server Ping Pong: Deciphering Error Messages
+### 3. Client-Server Communication: Deciphering Error Messages

 FIDO2 flows involve multiple interactions between the client and server.
-Errors can originate on either side, and client-side errors can sometimes be frustratingly cryptic if the root cause is a server-side misstep.
+Errors can originate on either side, and client-side errors can sometimes be frustratingly cryptic if the root cause is a server-side error.

 **My Journey:**